 Rhoderick Manhattan, 46, was charged with larceny of emergency equipment and grand theft of emergency medical equipment during a state of emergency.
 He was taken to Palm Beach County Jail on Friday and was later released on $15,000 bond.
 The press did not name an attorney for him.

-According to the Palm Beach County Sheriff’s Office, Manhattan is accused of stealing medical supplies from Palms West Hospital on 13001 Southern Boulevard.
-Two hospital employees allegedly saw Manhattan, who was working as a physician’s assistant at the hospital, place medical equipment into a vehicle with a Pennsylvania tag.
+According to the Palm Beach County Sheriff’s Office, the 46-year-old Assistant is accused of stealing medical supplies from Palms West Hospital on 13001 Southern Boulevard.
+Two hospital employees allegedly saw the accused, who was working as a physician’s assistant at the hospital, place medical equipment into a vehicle with a Pennsylvania tag.

 Under Florida law, grand theft is defined as the intentional and unlawful taking or using of property valued at $300 or more.
 Grand theft may be charged as a first, second, or third degree penalty depending on the value of the property and other factors.